MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMEnrollmentPoint.md

 ```

 ## DESCRIPTION
-The **Set-CMEnrollmentPoint** cmdlet sets an enrollment point in Microsoft System Center Configuration Manager.
+The **Set-CMEnrollmentPoint** cmdlet sets an enrollment point in Configuration Manager.
 An enrollment point is a site system role that uses public key infrastructure (PKI) certificates to complete mobile device enrollment and to provision Intel AMT-based computers.

 > [!NOTE]